Welcome to our life of Family German Shepherds!

 The average "would be intruder" will wisely by-pass a home/ child with a Family German Shepherd on duty.

 Family German Shepherds

-and supported with Westarts by
+Website Created, Designedand supported with Westarts

 Another special thank you goes out to all the 4 legged soldiers out there keeping our loved ones safe.
 More would be lost without the detection and protection skills of these K-9s, not to mention the emotional comfort a bond can give!
 Our thoughts and prayers go out for their safety as well so that they can continue to serve and safeguard our loved ones.They give their lives for those who give theirs.